Type

 BIO actively sources data from a range of industry, research, and government providers – our collection is always growing.
 You can read about our data contributors and our Frequently Asked Questions to find out more.

-At present, much of the data you’ll find in Dandjoo is species observation data – records of a particular species observed or sampled at a specific location on a specific date.
-However, Dandjoo also contains some systematic survey data and vegetation association data, and BIO is working on extending visualisation options and searchability for these latter data types in future releases.
+At present, much of the data you’ll find in Dandjoo is species observation data – records of a particular species observed or sampled at a specific location at a specific date.
+With the release of new systematic survey data search and visualisation options, survey data will be accessible and downloadable.
+BIO is also working on extending visualisation options and searchability for vegetation association data.

 In addition to exploring the data via our web platform, you can download a current snapshot of the entire species observation database in our Download Centre, as well as other resources including useful spatial layers.